 If you study music in Amsterdam, you will of course also want to live in Amsterdam.
 Do bear in mind that the Dutch capital is a very popular place to live and study.
 We recommend that you start looking for suitable accommodation as soon as possible.
 On this page, we would like to give you more information and tips on how to find affordable accommodation.

 As a student you are responsible for finding a room yourself.
 The conservatoire has only limited capacity to arrange housing for students or mediate in the letting of properties of the Jan Pieterszoon Huis Foundation.

 Please consult the website of the municipality of Amsterdam for more information about living in Amsterdam.

 Finding accommodation in Amsterdam is difficult.
 It is advisable to start looking for a room as soon as possible.
-One way of doing this is by registering on Room, even if you are not a student yet but expect to start studying in Amsterdam.
+One way of doing this is by registering for the waiting list on ROOM and StudentenWoningWeb, even if you are not a student yet but expect to start studying in Amsterdam.

 Jan Pietersz House Foundation